 In the normal course of business, VIVUS receives and makes inquiries regarding patent infringement and other legal matters.
-We have received notice from a former employee seeking payment due to their termination in 2005.
-We believe the employee has no claim to additional compensation and we will seek to conclude this matter without a material impact on our financial position.
+We received notice from a former employee seeking payment due to their termination in 2005.
+In the third quarter of 2006, we concluded this matter without a material impact on our financial position.
 We believe that we have meritorious claims and defenses and intend to pursue any such matters vigorously.
 We are not aware of any asserted or unasserted claims against us where the resolution would have an adverse material impact on our operations or financial position.